Welcome to Unique Learning System

-GPS is the data collection center in Unique Learning System.
-GPS stands for goals, preferences and skills.
-The data collection center has an array of assessment tools that can be administered to identify and monitor a student's goals, preferences and abilities in relation to the instructional practices within the Unique Learning System curriculum.
+Goals, preferences and skills (GPS) is the data collection center in Unique Learning System.
+The GPS has an array of assessment tools that can be administered to identify and monitor a student's goals, preferences and abilities in relation to the instructional practices within the Unique Learning System curriculum.

 Skill Tracking allows a teacher to identify skills that should be tracked on individual students that directly correlate to an IEP goal and/or track subsets of students on a determined skill.
 Skills that are tracked within Unique Learning System give a complete summary of all the n2y resources that are related to a particular skill, including lessons, standards, the present level of performance and related assessments.

-The Profile serves as an indicator of a student’s current abilities in the Preschool, K-12 Learning or Transition areas.
-Each profile provides suggested levels and strategies for differentiating instruction.
+The Profile records observations of a student’s current abilities in the Preschool, K-12 Learning or Transition.
+Each profile provides suggested support levels and strategies for differentiating instruction.